Courts and Legal Proceedings

 Although most of us will have only infrequent experiences in our courts, hearing accurately in courtrooms, service counters, and other legal settings is critical to our fully understanding all that transpires in the legal process.
 And jury duty, which is both a civic duty and an honor, requires full access for all who are called.

 Under the ADA, ALL courtrooms should have an assistive listening system.
-That’s so anyone – attorneys, clerks, court reporters, defendants, judges, jury members, plaintiffs, staff, witnesses, and anyone observing in the ‘spectator seating’ area – can have full access to clear sound.
-CART professionals sometimes use assistive listening systems to give them clear audio.
+That’s so anyone – attorneys, clerks, court reporters, defendants, judges, jury members, plaintiffs, staff, witnesses, CASA volunteers, and anyone observing in the ‘spectator seating’ area – can have full access to clear sound.

 Every person with hearing loss has the right to serve on jury duty.
 Juries are a jury of peers, which includes people with disabilities.